 A wealth of information exists in well construction reports (WCRs), some of which is valuable when you are looking for evidence of karst geology.
 The Wisconsin Geology and Natural History Survey (WGNHS) stores digital archives of all WCRs for wells created before 1989.
 These come in the form of PDFs, which, though generally legible and full of information, are hard to use for any large scale analysis.

-After our first 2 hours of effort, we pulled data from 886 of the 1,136 (78%), leaving only 250.
+After our first 2 hours, we pulled data from 886 of the 1,136 (78%), leaving only 250.
 More folks pitched in the following day to finish everything up.
-You can view the full response spreadsheet here, or check out the chart below for a summary of the information we gathered (percentages are out of 1,136).
+You can view the full response spreadsheet here or check out the chart below for a summary of the information we gathered (percentages are out of 1,136).